Bitagora/bitagora-web/nodes/install/ubuntu.md

 ### 2. Download and run the Bitagora Node installation script

-You can download the installation script bitagora-node-ubuntu.sh from the [Bitagora-node repo](https://github.com/Bitagora/bitagora-node) and run the following command:
+You can download the installation script bitagora-node-ubuntu.sh from the [Bitagora Node repo](https://github.com/bitagora/bitagora-node) and run the following command:

 ```
 bash bitagora-node-ubuntu.sh install